Marvelous Montepulciano in Tuscany

-The medieval and Renaissance hill town of Montepulciano sits above the Tuscan countryside, about 70 kilometres (43 miles) south-east of Siena.
+Montepulciano’s medieval and Renaissance hill town sits above the Tuscan countryside, about 70 kilometres (43 miles) southeast of Siena.

 Characterised by narrow streets and historic architecture, this is a lovely town to wander around on foot, and if you enjoy good wine and food, even better!